ruanyf/react-demos/README.md

 Components have many specific attributes which are called ”props” in React and can be of any type.

 Sometimes you need a way to validate these props.
 You don't want users input anything into your components.

-React has a solution for this and it's called propTypes.
+React has a solution for this and it's called PropTypes.

 ```javascript
 var MyTitle = React.createClass({